Podcast: Play in new window | Download

 - Someone forgot something.

-- Someone didn’t catch all the details the first time, the second time, the quadrillionth time.
+- Maybe someone didn’t catch all the details the first time, or the second time, the quadrillionth time.

 - Someone’s missing something.